BruceIsBat/alx-system_engineering-devops/command_line_for_the_win/README.md

 Secure File Transfer Protocol
 and
-There are three task and manual reviewing
+There are three task for manual reviewing
+The three task are of .png format and not jpeg.